Laravel-Backpack/theme-skeleton/readme.md

 ## Overwriting

-> // TODO: explain to your users how to overwrite the functionality this package provides
+> **// TODO: explain to your users how to overwrite the functionality this package provides;**
-> // we've provided an example for a Backpack addon that provides a custom field
+> we've provided an example for a custom field

 If you need to change the field in any way, you can easily publish the file to your app, and modify that file any way you want.
 But please keep in mind that you will not be getting any updates.